 Make sure you’re ready for your new puppy’s arrival with these essential puppy supplies:

 - Food and Water Bowls: Select bowls that have a wide base and are easy to clean.
-Puppies do best if they are fed three premeasured meals per day (two meals per day works well for adults).
+Puppies do best if they are fed at least three premeasured meals per day (two meals per day works well for adults).
 Fresh, clean water should be available at all times.

 - Food: Choose a high-quality, nutritionally complete and balanced food that’s designed for your puppy’s needs and breed size.